 Alice Hoffman really needs no introduction, but I want to give her one anyway.
-A bestselling author for adults and young adults, a screenwriter, and humanitarian (she does great, great work for breast cancer), she's also beloved by her legions of readers AND she knows and loved NYC's City Bakery, renowned for the best hot chocolate on the planet.
+A bestselling author for adults and young adults, a screenwriter, and humanitarian (she does great, great work for breast cancer), she's also beloved by her legions of readers AND she knows and loves NYC's City Bakery, renowned for the best hot chocolate on the planet.
 I took the arc of The Red Garden with me everywhere, from the NYC subways to a book convention in Michigan.
 I'm thrilled Alice agreed to answer my questions.
 Thank you so much, Alice!

 What I really loved, beside the shimmering language, was how strong and powerful the women were, something that kept being passed down through the generations.
 Could you comment on that?